• Deutsch

 Sticky vs. Rotating Proxies: Key Differences and Comparison

-The core distinction in the sticky vs rotating proxies debate is session persistence.
-A sticky proxy maintains the same IP for a set session duration—from a few minutes to over an hour—which is essential for tasks requiring a stable digital identity.
-In contrast, a rotating proxy automatically assigns a new IP from a large pool for every connection request or on a short, timed interval, maximizing anonymity.
-This fundamental architectural difference dictates which type is suitable for a given technical objective and directly impacts IP stability and operational success.
+The core distinction between sticky and rotating proxies is session persistence.
+A sticky proxy maintains the same IP for a set duration—from a few minutes to over an hour—which matters for tasks that need a stable digital identity.
+A rotating proxy, by contrast, automatically assigns a new IP from a large pool for every connection request, or on a short, timed interval, which maximizes anonymity.
+This architectural difference determines which type suits a given objective, and it directly affects IP stability and how well the operation holds up.

 Feature